Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

     1. Go to Settings -> Key Master -> Generate EC key pair -> give a name and press submit
     1. Download created Key Master with black download icon
     1. Put public-key.pem into install-scripts folder
+1. Setup CORS
     1. Go to Settings -> System -> CORS
     1. Set it to enabled
     1. Allow all methods
     1. Put content-type into allowed headers.